syncfusion-content/blazor-docs/blazor/rich-text-editor/getting-started.md

 ---
 layout: post
-title: Getting Started in Blazor RichTextEditor Component | Syncfusion
+title: Getting Started with Blazor RichTextEditor Component | Syncfusion
-description: Learn about Getting Started in Blazor RichTextEditor component of Syncfusion, and more details.
+description: Learn about Getting Started with Blazor RichTextEditor component of Syncfusion, and more details.
 platform: Blazor
 control: RichTextEditor
 documentation: ug